webpwnized/byepass/README.md

 ## Installation

 YouTube deleted the video tutorials.
-YouTube deletes videos related to security testing at any time without reviewing the content.
+YouTube deletes videos related to security testing at any time without reviewing the content to understand the contents educational intent.

 **More details?** [Installation Document](README-INSTALL.md)

 ## Usage

 YouTube deleted the video tutorials.
-YouTube deletes videos related to security testing at any time without reviewing the content.
+YouTube deletes videos related to security testing at any time without reviewing the content to understand the contents educational intent.

 **More details?**